adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # Which are PoW Algorithm æternity used for? #

-æternity using "Cuckoo Cycle" Proof-of-Work hash algorithm that power efficient than most other algorithms.
-Theoretically is even low-power devices such as smartphone and tablet can efficiently used to mine on "Cuckoo Cycle".
+æternity uses "Cuckoo Cycle" Proof-of-Work hash algorithm.
+It is more  power efficient than most other algorithms currently available.
+Theoretically,  devices with low power such as smartphones and tablets can be used to mine on "Cuckoo Cycle" efficiently.

 For more info : [Mining](Mining)